0nix/ggj21/twine/scriptstuff.md

-You arrive to the surveillance site, a five-story building in Friedrichsfelde, within a surprisingly a short distance from Headquarters.
-Mostly brown, with a few blotches of colors in the windows from the furnishings of the tenants.
+You arrive to the surveillance site, a five-story building in Friedrichsfelde, within a surprisingly short distance from Headquarters.
+It's mostly brown, with a few blotches of colors in the windows from the furnishings of the tenants.
 Room 6 is the field office.
-On paper, it's where a pensioner resides.
+A pensioner resides there, on paper.
 A lifetime of service to the Party has given her free lodgings, free food, free everything.
-That is, as long as she keeps to all of ten square meters and the rest of the house functions as an outpost for Division XIX.
-At least she gets something out of a lifetime of work.
+That is, as long as she keeps to all of ten square meters, while the rest of the house functions as an outpost for Division XIX.
+A reward for a lifetime of work.

 You hand in your paperwork and you are led to a dark room lit only by the glow of the tube monitors, and the blinking lights of recording equipment.
-A desk populated by cathode-ray-tube, long reel recorders, plenty notebooks and pens, a typewriter, and a standard issue Ministry of State Security pair of headphones that could masticate your entire head if they were alive.
+A desk populated by cathode-ray-tube monitors, long reel recorders, plenty of notebooks and pens, a typewriter, and a standard issue Ministry of State Security pair of headphones that could masticate your entire head if they were alive.

 The two bedroom flat is located a few floors above you, and is fitted with two cameras, the kitchen and the living room.
-The phone line bugs are active, as is standard issue ten-millimeter microphones dotted in every room.
-It was weird for a subject that was previously not considered a threat to the state to have video surveillance, but it appears Sessler had gone ahead of you in operations and installed them anyway.
-Preliminary surveillance before your addition to the team stated that at least one occupant constantly remained in the house, namely this Nadine Lietzka.
-Not odd for a housewife, however to your knowledge Ms. Leitzka was not married to Mr. Hassler.
+The phone line bugs are active, with standard issue ten-millimeter microphones dotted in every room.
+It was quite uncommon for a subject that was previously not considered a threat to the state to have video surveillance, but it appeared Sessler had gone ahead of you in operations and installed them anyway.
+Preliminary surveillance states that at least one occupant constantly remained in the house, namely this Nadine Lietzka.
+Not odd for a housewife, however Mr. Hassel never claimed Ms. Leitzka as a dependant.
 While it's not illegal for couples to occupy the same dwelling, it still raises some eyes from older agents at entry-level surveillance.
-As much as the Party wants to avoid it, society is like a river: It changes and flows.

-Your long watch begins, as you sit down on the metal chair provided to you, and, by the light of television, you lay in wait to observe and record.
+Your watch begins, as you sit down on the metal chair provided to you, and, by the light of the monitor, you lay in wait to observe and record.

-Observe and record.
+This is your job, observe and record.
 You are the Sword and Shield of the State.

 #### Day 1